Electoral College (India)

-The President of India is indirectly elected with Instant-runoff voting by means of an electoral college consisting of the elected members of the Parliament of India and the legislative assemblies of the states and union territories of India.
+The President of India is indirectly elected with instant-runoff voting (Note: The Constitution of 1950 use the term Single transferable vote, which is now used for a system with multiple-member constituencies.
+When there is only one of the latter, the system is now called Instant-runoff voting) by means of an electoral college consisting of the elected members of the Parliament of India and the legislative assemblies of the states and union territories of India.
 The number and value of votes are based on the population in 1971 rather than the current population, as a result of the 42nd Amendment, and extended by the 84th Amendment, with the intention to encourage family planning programs in the states by ensuring that states are not penalised for lowering their population growth and development.

 The Vice-President is elected by a different electoral college, consisting of members (elected as well as nominated) of the Lok Sabha and Rajya Sabha.

 Composition

 The presidential electoral college is made up of the following: